ninjadev/nin/README.md

 To install nin simply run the command `npm install -g ninjadev-nin`.
 This projects requires node version `7.1.0` or newer.

+You will also need `git` installed for project generation to work.
+New project created with nin get a default .eslintrc suitable for WebGL demos with THREE.js.

 ## Getting started

 Running `nin new <dirname>` will create the specified directory and initialize a new nin project inside.